 Scotland-wide peatland restoration.

-Our funding from Scottish Government primarily supports on-the-ground restoration activities.
-This includes installation of peat dams in man-made ditches to increase water levels, allowing the peat-building mosses, called sphagnums, to re-establish.
-It also supports more novel techniques, such as peat hag re-vegetating by using the surrounding vegetation to stabilise the bare eroding peat.
+We use techniques that include installation of peat dams in man-made ditches to increase water levels, allowing the peat-building mosses, called sphagnums, to re-establish.
+We also support more novel techniques, such as peat hag re-vegetating by using the surrounding vegetation to stabilise the bare eroding peat.

-We encourage applications at any time but you should apply as soon as possible before your intended start date, this is to allow time for us to complete our assessment and decision making in good time for you to start your project.
+We offer a rolling funding programme for restoration where applications can be submitted at any time of the year, but you should apply 12 weeks before your intended start date, this is to allow time for us to complete our assessment and decision making in good time for you to start your project.

 If you are interested in developing peatland restoration projects please contact us at [email protected] our Project Officers will support you to develop your project, help you understand the Peatland ACTION Fund and assist you to complete your application and supporting information.